 Her work often begins with a paint stroke, a shred of paper, or some ink scratches on pages taken from old books.
 The use of vibrant colors is important to her, as it contributes to the feeling of something new emerging from what has been discarded.
 In addition to small-scale collages, she also creates large installations using paper of all kinds, book covers, wood pieces and an assortment of other recycled materials.

 When not making art, Karen can be found writing, drinking coffee, and thinking deep thoughts while walking by the ocean.
-She has just released her first book about the creative process.
+She has recently released her first book, The Reluctant Artist: Navigating and Sustaining a Creative Path, in which she discusses the creative process in depth.